TomBursch/kitchenowl/README.md

 - Add items to your shopping list and sync them with multiple users
 - Partial offline support, so you don't lose track of what to buy even when there is no signal
 - Manage recipes and add them to your shopping list
-- Create a meal plan to know what you'll be eating
+- Create a meal plan to always know what you'll be eating
-- Manage balances and track expenses
+- Manage balances and track expenses of users
-- Mobile/Web/Desktop apps
+- Native Mobile/Web/Desktop apps

-This project is still in development, so some features may not be fully implemented yet.
+Please keep in mind that this project is still in development.

 For a full list check out the [docs](https://tombursch.github.io/kitchenowl).
 For a list of planned features, take a look at the [Roadmap](https://tombursch.github.io/kitchenowl/roadmap/)!